Highland 75 Excellent

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Highland has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.

-Highland real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Highland.
-Median real estate prices in Highland come in at $254,400, which is 11.1% lower than the New York average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Highland is actually affordable.
+Median real estate prices in Highland come in at $448,364, which is 11% lower than the New York average.
 The home price to income ratio compares the median home prices to the median household income.
-In Highland, the home price to income ratio is 3.3, which is 29.8% lower than the New York average.
+In Highland, the home price to income ratio is 3.9, which is 30.4% lower than the New York average.

 Best Places to Live in and Around Highland